X-ray Response of the Fully-Depleted, p-Channel SiSeRO-CCD: Methods

-In addition to its enhanced charge sensitivity, the junction-coupled design improves the amplifier’s response speed by eliminating intermediate charge-to-voltage conversion within the CCD, enabling faster readout performance.
-Experimental measurements have demonstrated that the SiSeRO architecture achieves an equivalent noise performance at least six times faster than the Skipper CCD, confirming its advantage in the speed-to-noise trade-off regime~\cite{2023_prl_sisero}.

-To isolate the n-type regions of the MOSFET amplifier from the n-type substrate of the CCD array, an isolation guard consisting of a p-type implant surrounds the output stage (Fig.~\ref{fig:sisero}).
+To isolate the n-type regions of the SiSeRO amplifier from the n-type substrate of the CCD array, an isolation guard consisting of a p-type implant surrounds the output stage (Fig.~\ref{fig:sisero}).
 This guard prevents parasitic flow of electrons into the transistor channel, a requirement for stable operation and full device depletion~\cite{2023_prl_sisero}.
-In practice, the absence of the isolation guard causes a rapid increase in drain-source current during non-destructive readout and prevents the reduction of pixel rms to sub-electron levels.
-Simulations and experimental measurements confirm that a minimum voltage of $-8$~V is required to bias the isolation guard and prevent parasitic current from affecting pixel readout~\cite{2023_sisero,2023_prl_sisero}.
-A secondary effect of the isolation guard is the introduction of parasitic capacitances and coupled potentials between the isolation guard, the SiSeRO amplifier, and the adjacent output gate (OG) and dump gate (DG).
-These couplings introduce additional complexity in optimizing the non-destructive readout process.
+Additionally, as has been experimentally observed, the absence of the isolation guard causes a rapid increase in drain-source current during non-destructive readout and prevents the reduction of pixel rms to sub-electron levels.
+Simulations and experimental measurements confirm that $-8$~V is required to bias the isolation guard and prevent parasitic current from affecting pixel readout~\cite{2023_sisero,2023_prl_sisero}.